 In the same segment, we create the request object and assign it the request method.
 The serviceURL is still being composed, so it would be premature to assign it to the request at this point.

-If this API would support a JSON request body for POST requests, we could use something like this to serialize the input data:
+If this API would support a JSON request body for POST requests, we could use something like this to serialize the input data(Listing 13-20):

+Listing 13-20.
+Serializing JSON data

 var error: NSError?